StuffzEZ/Sifzz/docs/modules/mdg.md

 ## FAQ

 **Q: Can modules modify the core interpreter?**
-A: Yes, through `self.interpreter`, but be careful!
+A: Yes, through `self.interpreter`, but be careful.
+It will make code reviews take longer!

 **Q: Can modules depend on other modules?**
 A: Not directly, but they can share data through variables.